Number of Patients Enrolled per month since the transfer to the new CROs.

 CEL-SCI is dedicated to research and development directed at improving the treatment of cancer and other diseases by utilizing the immune system, the body's natural defense system.

-CEL-SCI's lead investigational therapy, Multikine® (Leukocyte Interleukin, Injection), is an immunotherapeutic agent being developed as a potential first-line treatment for advanced primary head and neck cancer.
+CEL-SCI's lead investigational therapy, Multikine® (Leukocyte Interleukin, Injection), is currently being developed as a potential therapeutic agent directed at using the immune system to produce an anti-tumor immune response.
 Data from Phase I and Phase II clinical trials suggest that Multikine simulates the activities of a healthy person's immune system, enabling it to use the body's own anti-tumor immune response.
-Multikine (Leukocyte Interleukin, Injection) is the full name of this investigational therapy, which, for simplicity, is referred to in the remainder of this page as Multikine*.
+Multikine is the trademark we have registered for this investigational therapy, and this proprietary name is subject to review by the U.S. Food and Drug Administration, or FDA, in connection with our future anticipated regulatory submission for approval.

 - 86 clinical sites in 24 countries on three continents participate in the global Phase III study.